Collections

 Tavolino | London Bridge

-This place, with a prime position overlooking Tower Bridge, the Tower of London and HMS Belfast used to be a Strada.
-Somehow, the views are even better now that it’s Tavolino.
-The two-storey Italian restaurant has an outdoor terrace right by the river, and inside, floor-to-ceiling windows providing maximum opportunity to ogle those sights.
-The only thing likely to pull your gaze away is the pasta, handmade on the premises daily and starring in dishes such as bucatini cacio e pepe.
-If you want to see two Tower Bridges, finish the meal with the ‘Negroni Tricolore’, a flight of three strong gin cocktails.
+This two-storey, beautifully styled Italian restaurant has an outdoor terrace right by the river, with primo views of Tower Bridge, the Tower of London and HMS Belfast.
+Even if it’s threatening to rain, the floor-to-ceiling windows provide maximum opportunity to ogle those sights from indoors, too.
+The only thing likely to pull your gaze away is the pasta, handmade on the premises daily and starring in dishes such as bucatini cacio e pepe and wild red prawn tagliatelle.
+If you want to see two Tower Bridges, finish the meal with the ‘Negroni Tricolore’, a flight of three potent gin cocktails.

 Details: 2 More London Riverside, London Bridge, SE1 2DB | Book here